nachazo/scryfalldler/README.md

 --------------------------------------------------------------------------------

 `php scryfalldler -set C17`
- - Createss a zip file of cards images, this will contain 1 of each card from the set `C17`
+ - Creates a zip file of cards images, this will contain 1 of each card from the set `C17`
     - The card images are of default size, `large`
     - The zip file is placed in the default location, the scryfalldler